psmak3/psmak3.github.io/_posts/popculture/2017-05-04-popculture-maythe4bewithyou.md

-But not only the theme makes the music of Star Wars memoriable.
-Every character, every planet, every siutation has a distinct theme to them.
+But not only the theme makes the music of Star Wars memorable.
+Every character, every planet, every situation has a distinct theme to them.
 The movies have wall-to-wall music.
 When you hear the entire score without the movie, your mind can actually picture what part of the film you are in.
 What other film score does that?